 Information, Communication, and Technologies (ICT) are affecting who we are, how we socialize, our concept of reality (our metaphysics) and our interaction with reality, but how are the ICT shape human perception (while we humans shape technologies) and into what?

 Worldwide the human life is redirected to the online world, where the new worldview is being produced by making, watching and circulating data in enormous quantities.

 Networks have redistributed and expanded the viewing space, but the most of the digital platforms that we use every day are not only collecting the information about us as users but also are filtering all the accessible information according to „our“needs, and showing us the material they think would be of our best interest.
 We, as users may have the feeling of the useful personalized everyday landscape, individual decision making and freedom of choice, but all that can be part of our own personal bubble world, a comfortable illusion.

 The problem with bubble vision is that users are in intellectual isolation, in so-called “parallel information universe”, which feeds itself.
 As a result, users become separated from information that disagrees with their viewpoints, effectively isolating them in their own cultural or ideological bubbles.

 The information and the image that we see are becoming our perception of the world, our point of view, understanding of reality – the foundation for thought and action.

-video installation, 4 synchronised videos each around 10 min
+video installation, 4 synchronised videos each 09:30 min

-The project was created in collaboration with scientists from the Joint Research Centre, European Commission in Ispra, Italy; Ian Vollbracht, Stephane Chaudron, Nicole Dewandre and artist and curator Freddy Paul Grunert.
+The project was created in collaboration with scientists from the Joint Research Centre, European Commission in Ispra, Italy; Ian Vollbracht, Stephane Chaudron, Nicole Dewandre and curator Freddy Paul Grunert.